 OGE's website is the agency's main communication tool and the most valuable resource for OGE's stakeholders, including agency ethics officials, the media, and the general public.
 OGE continued to maintain and refine its website in conformance with the 21st Century Integrated Digital Experience Act.
-For example, OGE made significant user experience improvements to its Public Financial Disclosure Guide, one of its most popular resources.
-In addition, in fiscal year 2023, OGE significantly improved the loading time of the Individual Disclosures Search Collection from 3 minutes to 2 seconds.
+OGE also regularly reviews its content to make sure that the hyperlinks work, and the content is accurate and up-to-date.